Company making Costco pajamas flagged for forced labor

 WRP importers include some of the leading medical suppliers in the U.S. like global giant Ansell, as well as smaller firms like Bay Medical Company Inc. in Brisbane, California.

-In a statement, Ansell said it was ending business with WRP: “Ansell takes the labor practices of these third-party suppliers seriously, and any allegations of forced labor among the company’s suppliers are of the highest concern. “
+In a statement, Ansell said it was ending its business with WRP: “Ansell takes the labor practices of these third-party suppliers seriously, and any allegations of forced labor among the company’s suppliers are of the highest concern. “

-Bay Medical’s owner David Dorris was visiting WRP last week in Malaysia when he heard, first hand, his shipping container had been detained.
+Bay Medical’s owner David Dorris was visiting WRP last week in Malaysia when he heard, first-hand, that his shipping container had been detained.

 “We were completely blindsided,” he said.
 “It’s deeply disturbing for me personally and for our company.”